 Map of the 10-day route around the Philippines

-Here is a map of the 10-day itinerary around the Philippines to make it a bit clearer.
-We’ve also marked the accommodations we’ve been recommending.
+Here’s a map of the 10-day itinerary around the Philippines to make everything a bit clearer.
+We’ve also marked the accommodations we recommend.

 For this and any other route, travel insurance is essential.
-In Best Travel Insurance for the Philippines we tell you which one we’ve been using for years and which also has extensive coverage for things like theft, baggage issues, transport incidents, diving or, among many more, repatriation if necessary.
+In Best Travel Insurance for the Philippines we tell you which one we’ve been using for years and which also has extensive coverage for things like theft, baggage issues, transport incidents, diving, and, among many others, repatriation if necessary.

-As a Travel around the Philippines reader, you also get a 5% discount if you get it from here:
+As a Travel around the Philippines reader, you also get a 5% discount if you buy it through this link:

 discount travel insurance